 What other diseases are related to EBV?

-EBV has been linked to many other diseases, including autoimmune disorders and certain types of cancer.
+Epstein Barr Virus has been linked to many other diseases, including autoimmune disorders and certain types of cancer.
 The research supported conditions caused by or associated with chronic reactivated EBV are (references can be provided on request):

 - Multiple Sclerosis

 - Rheumatoid Arthritis